Hello! My name is Gene Li.

 Previously, I graduated with a BSE from the Electrical and Computer Engineering department at Princeton University.
 There, I had the pleasure of working with Yuxin Chen and Emmanuel Abbe.

-I’m broadly interested in theoretical machine learning and decision making.
-Recently, I have been thinking about function approximation for decision making settings like contextual bandits and reinforcement learning, with the goal of characterizing the fundamental limits for these problems and understanding new algorithmic paradigms.
+Research Interests.
+During my Ph.D., I worked on theoretical machine learning and decision making.
+I primarily thought about function approximation for reinforcement learning in large state spaces, with the goal of characterizing the fundamental limits for these problems and understanding new algorithmic paradigms.
+For more details, you can read my Ph.D. thesis.

-If you want to get in touch, you can reach me at: [gene at ttic dot edu].
+If you want to get in touch, you can reach me at: [firstname] at ttic dot edu.

 You can find my (perpetually outdated) CV here.